darkDev8/PathUtils/README.md

 # PathUtils
-Java library for detecting paths and optimize them.
+Java library for optimizing paths and fetch information from files and folders.